Nancyl789/PML-Assignment1/PML-Assignment 1.md

    A    B    C    D    E
 3906 2658 2396 2252 2525

-check the classes of the columns in the dataframe.
-> lapply(trainSplit, class)

 model1: Random Forest (RF)
 > RF <- train(classe ~ ., method = 'rf', data=trainSplit, ntrees=10)